deval-shah/enterprise-search/README.md

 ## Deployment

-- The [README](k8s/README.md) file outlines the instructions on how to deploy Enterprise Search on a cluster using Kubernetes and Helm.
+- The [Deployment README](k8s/README.md) file outlines the instructions on how to deploy Enterprise Search on a cluster using Kubernetes and Helm.

 ## Release Notes